Think that homeschooled kids don’t get enough socalization? Take a look at some of the social benefits of homeschooling!

 #3- They interact with all different ages & grade levels-

 At the average homeschool gathering we go to there are kids ranging in age from 3 to 17.
 What I love seeing is all of the kids playing together.
-You’ll have a 10 year old and a 6 year old hanging out playing Pokemon.
+One of the social benefits of homeschooling is that you’ll have a 10 year old and a 6 year old hanging out playing Pokemon.
 You’ll see a 13 year old engaging with a preschooler.
 There is no sense of difference in age, or grade level.
 Kids don’t look at younger kids and see anything but another potential friend.
 There is nothing wrong with hanging out with the younger kids, and more mature kids can find friends that are older then them but share common interests.
 I remember being a kid and how important your grade was, and how so often you only hung out with other kids your age.
 That is almost non-existant in the homeschool world.

 #4- You can pick who you hang out with-